 - Establish Fee Schedules by Payor – Within your billing system, categorize payors as contracted vs. non-contracted and associate the specific fee schedule by payor.
 For out-of-network payors, your charge should equal the payor in-network allowable if defined upfront.

 - Educate Patient Service Representatives – Providers may not know they are providing service to an out-of-network payor until after the bill is sent and the patient calls customer service.
 Having a customer service workflow process in place will help representatives handle patient phone calls.
-Request patients to engage directly with their insurance provider to state claims should be processed as in-network; some insurance sites have a section on this issue and forms patients can complete (form must be completed by the patient) to have a bill processed at an in-network rate.

 - Utilize Patient Responsibility Estimator Tools – Patient estimation tools can assist patients in understanding their out-of-pocket expenses before a test is performed.
 Leveraging a patient out-of-pocket estimation tool can proactively educate patients prior to receiving a bill and help them understand their out-of-pocket cost.

 Learn more about our Patient Estimator in this video.